Main content start

 Matt Ribar

 Before coming to Stanford, he worked as a program associate at Mathematica Policy Research in support of impact evaluations of Millennium Challenge Corporation programs in Senegal, Benin, Liberia, and Cabo Verde.
 He also worked for the Teaching, Research, and International Policy (TRIP) project and for the Pacific Small Arms Action Group.
-He hold an MA in political science from Stanford University and a BA in International Relations jointly from the College of William & Mary and the University of St. Andrews.
+He holds an MA in political science from Stanford University and a BA in International Relations jointly from the College of William & Mary and the University of St. Andrews.

 Contact